-&lt;sup>13 Refer to the physical/chemical section for the evaluation of formulation changes and what is considered as a significant change.
+&lt;sup>7 Refer to the physical/chemical section for the evaluation of formulation changes and what is considered as a significant change.

 - OECD (2008).
 Guidance document on magnitude of pesticide residues in processed commodities.
 Environment, Health and Safety Publications.
 Series on Testing and Assessment No. 96. - OECD (2009).
 Guidance Document on the Definition of Residues.
 Environment, Health and Safety Publications.
-Series on Testing and Assessment No. 63 and Series on Pesticides No. 31 - SANCO/7525/VI/95 rev. 10.1 December 2015.
+Series on Testing and Assessment No. 63 and Series on Pesticides No. 31 - SANCO/7525/VI/95 rev. 10.3 (13 June 2017).
 Appendix D Comparability, extrapolation, group tolerance and data requirements - SANCO/7039/VI/95 EN.
 22 July 1997.
 Appendix I Calculation of maximum residue levels and safety intervals - OECD MRL calculator (2011) - SANCO/11187/2013 rev. 3.
 31 January 2013.
-Appendix J Nature of pesticide residues in fish - SANCO/3029/99 EU, rev.4, 11 July 2000- Residues: Guidance for generating and reporting methods of analysis in support of pre-registration data requirements - SANCO/825/00 EU, rev. 8.1, November 2010, Guidance document on pesticide residue analytical methods (post-registration monitoring and control) - OECD (2007).
+Appendix J Nature of pesticide residues in fish - SANTE/11956/2016 rev.9 14 September 2018 (Technical guidelines for determining the magnitude of pesticide residues in honey and setting Maximum Residue Levels in honey) will be applied to applications received at or after 1 January 2020. - SANCO/3029/99 EU, rev.4, 11 July 2000- Residues: Guidance for generating and reporting methods of analysis in support of pre-registration data requirements - SANCO/825/00 EU, rev. 8.1, November 2010, Guidance document on pesticide residue analytical methods (post-registration monitoring and control) - EFSA technical report "Recommendations on the use of the proportionality approach in the framework of risk assessment for pesticide residues" (EFSA supporting publication 2018:EN-1503) - OECD (2007).
 Guidance Document on Pesticide Residue Analytical Methods.
 Environment, Health and Safety Publications.
 Series on Testing and Assessment No. 7 and Series on Pesticides No. 39 - OECD TEST GUIDELINES No. 501, 502, 503, 504, 506, 507, 508, 509